Integration with LDAP¶

 config_env_vars:

-Note: Emails in DataRobot with LDAP authentication are read-only, meaning users are not able to edit their email address from the DataRobot Application.
+Note: Emails in DataRobot with LDAP authentication are read-only, meaning users aren't able to edit their email address from the DataRobot Application.
 Email is synchronized with the directory each time the user signs into the application and the only way to change a user's email address is to change it in the LDAP directory and re-log in.

 DataRobot Helm charts automatically create an initial user (admin@datarobot.com) when installing the chart.